 LaCie 6big Thunderbolt 3

 It’s no secret that data is the lifeblood of 21st century business.
-Whether that business involves video editing, bookkeeping services or crypto trading, few things are more cringeworthy than watching someone lose their high value digital assets.
-There would likely be a few more Bitcoin millionaires around today if only they still had the keys to their digital wallets.
+Whether that business involves video editing, bookkeeping services or web development, few things are more cringeworthy than watching someone lose their high value digital assets.
+Just ask anyone who has been a victim of ransomware.

 Larger organisations generally have (or should have) data back-ups taken care of by a combination of dedicated storage and back-up routines maintained by IT staff.
-But smaller business owners with large amounts of data to store may be looking for a middle ground somewhere between a full-on data centre and a haphazard collection of thumb drives.
+But smaller business owners with large amounts of data to store may be looking for a middle ground somewhere between a full cloud-based solution and a haphazard collection of thumb drives.

 The LaCie 6big Thunderbolt 3 offers up to 60TB of direct attached storage (DAS) in a stylish, unit compact enough to fit on many desktops.